Security Pages

 @kc_gertenbach

-• If you ever need to send tax payments to the IRS, always make the check payable to the U.S. Treasury as checks should never be written to a third party.
-Make sure you are sending your federal tax payment to the real IRS mailing address based on where you reside, though we highly recommend paying IRS and state taxes online.
+• If you need to send tax payments to the IRS, always make the check payable to the U.S. Treasury.
+Never write the check to a third party.
+Ensure you send your federal tax payment to the real IRS mailing address based on your location.
+However, we highly recommend paying IRS and state taxes online.

 The IRS provides a collection of scams each year called the "Dirty Dozen" list; this warns taxpayers, tax professionals, and financial institutions of these schemes so more can be aware of them.